mervick/rhythmbox-telegram/README.md

 We strive to protect your data by implementing various security measures.

 - All your authorization data is **encrypted** and stored in the Gnome [GSettings](https://wiki.gnome.org/HowDoI/GSettings) storage.
-- All your data obtained from Telegram is **encrypted** using a user-provided encryption key and managed by the official Telegram client - [TDLib](https://core.telegram.org/tdlib).
+- All your data obtained from Telegram (except audio files and their metadata) is **encrypted** using a user-provided encryption key and managed by the official Telegram client - [TDLib](https://core.telegram.org/tdlib).
 - All received audio files and their metadata are stored in `~/.local/share/rhythmbox/telegram` in an **UNENCRYPTED** format, you can clean it whenever you want.